ZarmDev/transitHelper/README.md

 # Is this trustworthy?
 Well the data is from the MTA site and the actual code is pretty short so you could review it.
 The dependencies aren't uncommon except gtfs-realtime-bindings, which is from https://github.com/MobilityData/gtfs-realtime-bindings and the example is here: https://github.com/MobilityData/gtfs-realtime-bindings/blob/master/nodejs/README.md

-# How to edit the code (short explanation)
-If you are considering using this, use the file src/server-to-test.ts and it has examples for every function that work.

-To see how to use a function, find the app.get with the function name. (scroll through the file)

-To actually try the function, clone the repository and run ```npm run start```.
-Wait until you see localhost://whateveritshows and then you can open that link and put the function name in the url.

-For example:

-After running npm run start and going to ```http://localhost:8082/getTrainLineShapes``` you should see output in the console.

 **All the routes are specified in server-to-test.ts**